ellewilson96/ellewilson96.github.io/_posts/2019-06-10-my_experience_changing_careers.markdown

 I am officially an Associate Solutions Architect!

 I would absolutely recommend a web development program to anybody.
 If you know you enjoy creating and learning on a computer for hours (and I mean HOURS), consider the investment and get those foundational skills down.
 There are so many roles that work with so many different backgrounds and most people will have transferable skills that will help in their learning.

 I invested a year and approximately $10,000 and I more than doubled my salary in just two months of solid job hunting.
-I have learned skills that contribute to a more sustainable and by far more inspiring industry.
-I will be able to continue interacting with clients while creating efficient solution designs, and most importantly, I will be immersed in a corporate technical environment with incredibly smart colleagues who will be invaluable to learn from.
+I will be able to continue interacting with clients while creating efficient solution designs, and most importantly, I will be immersed in a corporate technical environment with incredibly smart colleagues.
+I can't wait to get started!

 For any questions about my experience, please get in touch!